 The Arduino Sketch for the FilamentBot

-I'm not much a programmer and this is actually my first self-developed Arduino project.
-It would not have been made possible without the Arduino AmazonDRS library written by Brian Carbonette.
-Brian also created detailed instructions.
+This project is made possible thanks for the Arduino AmazonDRS library written by Brian Carbonette.
+Brian also created detailed instructions on the topic.

 Once you have accomplished the LWA Authorization Code grant process as explained above, follow actions have to be taken in order to make the FilamentBot work.

 - Exchanged the auth_code for the refresh token by running the authCodeGrant example sketch.

 - Updated the AmazonTokens.h header file in your AmazonDRS library 'src' directory with values for...client id, client secret, refresh token, and redirect uri.

 - Upload the FilamentBot sketch with your WiFi credential etc. to the FilamentBot using Arduino IDE.
 Set the calibration factor if needed.